czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 - Reasonable or affordable means adjusting economic realities to our budget, since we won't adjust to realities

 LESSON: Brands are a way of economizing on scarce knowledge, and of forcing producers to compete in quality as well as price.

-Drive into a new town, brands help give you comfort and trust in what you do, reduce range of uncertainty quality control is higher when brands are well known, brands have to maintain value of their brand
+Drive into a new town, brands help give you comfort and trust in what you do, reduce range of uncertainty; higher quality control

 -------> NON PROFIT ORGANIZATIONS

 - Non-profit organizations have additional sources of income, including fees from those who use their services, However, these fees do not cover the full costs of the goods and services being supplied

 LESSON: leaders of non profits are in a position to substitute their own goals for institution's purpose Difficult to establish foundation to serve a purpose after money has been spent and original founders are dead

 universities: Widespread complaints today that professors neglect teaching in favor of research, and sometimes neglect both in favor of leisure or other activities, suggest that the underlying principle has not changed much in more than two hundred years.

 In whatever activities they engage, non-profit organizations are not under the same pressures to get “the most bang for the buck” as are enterprises in which profit and loss determine their survival.
 If profits are unnecessary charges, then non profits should be doing better then profit groups

 Colleges contract out operation: commercial businesses not only run such services at lower costs, they make enough profit to pay the colleges more than these non-profit organizations could make from the same operations on their own campuses.

 profit-seeking enterprises reduce such waste as hiring year-round employees for highly seasonal businesses like college bookstores

 Non profit organizations have incentives to be alarmists in order to score money out of donors.

 -----------NON-ECONOMIC-VALUES------------

 Economics is not a value, its to weigh one value against each other.
-Economics doesn't say to make most money as possible.

 Non economic values viewpoint of the world - people want to save x, preserve, y and do z.
-To people who think—or rather, react—in this way, economics is at best a nuisance that obstructs them from doing what they have their hearts set on doing
+To people who think—or rather, react—in this way, economics is at best a nuisance that obstructs them from doing what they have their hearts set on

 the world forces us into tradeoffs and undesirable choices, politicians will be more popular because they promise the impossible.
 High costly laws and policies designed to guard public from lethal hazards (if it saves just one human life, worth any cost) Wealth can save lives: better buildings to withstand earthquakes etc..

 How much life is being saved at what cost

 CLAIM: no limit on value of human life, but no one would spend half of nation's gdp to keep someone alive for extra 20 sec.
 Vaccinating children in 3rd world countries costs very little / child and saves many lives, but heart transplant on 80 yr old is expensive and doesn't prolong as much life.
 Financial analysts may be as sensitive to the people they are serving as others are to the very different constituencies they represent

 magnanimous???

 Because a given institution or process conveys a certain outcome does not mean that it caused that outcome

 People die more often in expensive hospitals since those hospitals take in the most ill patients.
 The hospital didn't cause their deaths though.

 In short, moral decisions depend on factual realities.
 However, people with different moral values can make different decisions about the same facts.
 Therefore the policy question often comes down to whether some people feel that their moral values should be imposed on other people with different moral values through the power of government

-Don't confuse privilege with achievements.

 Morality is needed for a society to succeed, but are not sufficient by themselves.

 ---------HISTORY OF ECONOMICS-----

 equilibrium theory, no economic transaction takes place in isolation.
-Keynesian - gov intervene by spending to restore employment

 Is economic scientific or just a set of opinions?
 Do economic ideas reflect events and change with events?